arcolinuxb/arco-xfce/README.md

-# ArcoLinux BYOI Awesome desktop
+# ArcoLinux BYOI Xfce desktop

 # Get your code to build your own iso